 You should special pay attention to some everyday driving situations that may pose a higher risk, such as driving at night, in fog, in winter weather, through work zones and school zones, when there are emergency vehicles around, and when you approach railroad crossings.

-No matter what the official passing score in District of Columbia is, you should always aim for at least 92 percent on the practice tests (or why not a full score?).
+Regardless of the official passing score in District of Columbia, you should always aim for a full score on your practice tests.
 If you get a question wrong, make sure you understand why.
+Read up on the facts in the driver handbook.
+Remember, everything in the driver handbook is there for a reason.